SimedNaiym/3-Tier-Web-App-AWS/README.md

 The cloud architecture for the project spans three regions: Afrique, Europe, and Asie-Pacifique.
 This multi-region setup aims to ensure high availability, fault tolerance, and scalability for the smart academic web application designed for the fictitious university.
 By distributing resources across these regions, the architecture enhances performance and resilience, catering to users in different geographical locations.

-In each region, the architecture includes Virtual Private Clouds (VPCs), subnets, and Availability Zones (AZs) to segment and isolate resources, optimize network traffic, and provide redundancy.
+In each region, the architecture includes **Virtual Private Clouds (VPCs)**, **subnets**, and **Availability Zones (AZs)** to segment and isolate resources, optimize network traffic, and provide redundancy.
 The use of multiple regions allows for geographic diversity, reducing the risk of downtime due to regional outages or disruptions.

 Furthermore, data replication and synchronization mechanisms can be implemented across regions to ensure data consistency and disaster recovery capabilities.
-By leveraging cloud services and technologies tailored to each region's requirements and regulations, the architecture can effectively support the smart academic web application's operations and data management across Afrique, Europe, and Asie-Pacifique.
+By leveraging cloud services and technologies tailored to **each region's requirements and regulations**, the architecture can effectively support the smart academic web application's operations and data management across Afrique, Europe, and Asie-Pacifique.

-Here is the Cloud architecture diagram:
+**Here is the complete Cloud architecture diagram:**

 ![WhatsApp Image 2024-04-04 at 7 51 38 AM](https://github.com/SimedNaiym/3-Tier-Web-App-AWS/assets/116762638/ca5ee4ad-b5c6-41bb-ad4d-d8064b4f95a9)

-Here is the detailed response for the requirements of the three tiers:
+**Here is the detailed response for the requirements of the three tiers:**

 ![webreq](https://github.com/SimedNaiym/3-Tier-Web-App-AWS/assets/116762638/37620154-54da-4779-bfae-56346087aae4)
 ![webreqIMG](https://github.com/SimedNaiym/3-Tier-Web-App-AWS/assets/116762638/5d85ef28-a7f8-4db6-ae66-937d8555ce1d)